CefasRepRes/agriforwards-summer-school-2022/README.md

 The
 [AgriFoRwArdS](https://www.uea.ac.uk/research/research-with-us/postgraduate-research/latest-phds-and-research-studentships/partnerships-in-doctoral-training/agriforwards)
-summer school is being organised by UEA and Cefas to provide training and development for AgriFoRwArdS CDT students.
-There are 28 students.
-The dates are confirmed as 4th - 8th July 2022.
+summer school is being organised by UEA and Cefas to provide training and development for 28 AgriFoRwArdS CDT students.
+Based at The UEA in Norwich, the dates are confirmed as 4th - 8th July 2022.

 The event will include [a challenge](#the-challenge), a trip to [Cefas](#cefas), a trip to the [Norfolk Broads](#norfolk-broads), various